ashwincreates/dsa/Trees/Height and Diameter of a Binary Tree.md

 ```

 ##### Diameter
-Diameter of a binary tree is count of the longest path between any two nodes in a binary tree
+Diameter of a binary tree is count of the ==longest path between any two nodes== in a binary tree

 ```python
 def diameter(root):